 White Chocolate & Matcha Cake with Matcha & White Chocolate Shards

 His request was simple – a white chocolate cake.
 Hands up, it was me who wanted to be all fancy pants and use matcha to colour the frosting and some white chocolate matcha swirled bark for good measure.

 I love food in pretty hues but I’m not a fan of artificial food colouring (the only type we can seem to get in Sweden).
 Sometimes nature helps out with the vibrance, as seen in my blackberry curd.
-After the success of using matcha to colour my coconut and matcha layer cake, I wanted to see how well it fared in frosting.
+After the success of using matcha to colour my coconut and matcha cream cake, I wanted to see how well it fared in frosting.
 Oh, it was pretty.
 So much so that the photos really don’t do it justice.

 I was a little concerned about how the matcha might affect the taste of the white chocolate frosting.
 However, although you can taste something a little different, you would never be able to put your finger on what it was.
 And when I say different, I don’t mean bad.
 One thing I did notice though, is that the taste of the matcha does intensify over time.

-The shards are made from a simple white chocolate bark and added a finishing touch which pulled everything together.
 The cake is big enough to feed 10 or 12 people.

+White Chocolate & Matcha Cake with Matcha & White Chocolate Shards